dlkr18/lld-playbook/docs/week2/day8/README.md

 ## 🎯 **Learning Objectives**

 By the end of Day 8, you will:
-- **Implement** Strategy, State, Template Method, Chain of Responsibility, Observer, and Command patterns
+- **Implement** Strategy, State, Template Method, Chain of Responsibility, Observer, Command, Iterator, Mediator, Memento, and Visitor patterns
 - **Choose** the right behavioral pattern for different scenarios
 - **Combine** behavioral patterns with other patterns